Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 You’re also going to use this share number to calculate a company’s earnings per share, but first, you need to calculate the earnings.
 Under no circumstance should you rely on the earnings “as reported” by the company.
 It’s not that the company is lying to you, it’s that the generally accepted accounting principles (GAAP) that companies are required to follow can include a lot of items which don’t necessarily reflect the ongoing day to day operation of their business.
 What I’m looking for is an adjusted earnings number that filters out all the noise and reflects what I think the company can earn on an ongoing, sustainable basis.

 Likewise, I’d avoid any non-GAAP earnings number that might be presented by management or, for that matter by stock analysts.
-These non-GAAP numbers often swing too far in the opposite direction, excluding a bunch of inconvenient items which are nevertheless part of the legitimate ongoing expense of running a business (such as stock-based compensation or amortisation expenses) and can’t just be wished out of existence.
+These non-GAAP numbers often swing too far in the opposite direction, excluding a bunch of inconvenient items which are nevertheless part of the legitimate ongoing expense of running a business (such as stock-based compensation or amortization expenses) and can’t just be wished out of existence.
 Non-GAAP earnings are often designed to paint a particularly flattering picture of the company to investors.

 Instead, I go straight to the source.
 I download a copy of the company’s financial statements and flip through to the income statement, working my way methodically through from the top line (sales) to the bottom line (net earnings).
 As I work my way down the list, I consider each line item and see how it relates to the year before.
 (In the financial statements, the previous year’s numbers are always included for comparison purposes.)
 Have overhead expenses increased more than sales?
 Has marketing or R+D been cut drastically?
 (Not a good sign for future profitability.)
 Have interest expenses increased significantly?
 If so, the company has likely taken on a big slug of debt and I’ll need to look into this.
 There are sometimes little numbers listed beside the line items.
 These refer to footnotes found in the “notes to financial statements” section.
 It’s worth looking these up.
 For instance, there may be a line item called “other expenses” with a footnote beside it.
 If you flip through to the back and find the corresponding section, it will break down what exactly those other expenses are.
-There could easily be something in there (like the sale of a division or a big restructuring charge) that will affect my adjusted earnings calculation.
+There could easily be something in there (like the sale of a division or a big currency exchange gain) that will affect my adjusted earnings calculation.

 An example of one of the things I factor out of my own earnings calculation is foreign currency exchange gains and losses.
 If a business does a lot of business in other countries, it will report gains and losses from the movement of exchange rates.
 Some years they may report a gain.
 Some years they may report a loss.
 In the long-term, these gains and losses are likely to even out and I am always buying with an eye to the long-term.
 I don’t try to make bets on the direction of currency exchange rates, so I just factor this variable out of the picture.

 Which raises a good point.
 There are no hard and fast rules in accounting.
-Every situation is unique and different and often you just have to make your own judgement call as to what to include in your earnings figures and what not to include.
+Every situation is unique and often you just have to make your own judgement call as to what to include in your earnings figures and what not to include.
 Just keep in mind that you are looking for a number that represents average, sustainable earnings and make your decisions accordingly.

 As I go through the income statement, looking for exceptional items to exclude, it helps to compare these line items to the year before.
 If a company recorded a gain for something one year and a loss for it the next, or if this number bounces around a lot from one year to the next that could be a signal that it is not really part of the regular operations of the business and it is worth trying to figure out what exactly is going on.
 Looking back at previous year’s reports can help clarify the situation.